liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 In essence, templates are scripts that tell Liferay how to display content in the structure.
 Any changes to the structure require corresponding changes to the template, because new or deleted fields produce errors on the page.
 If users enter content into a structure, it *must* have a matching template.
+However, you have options for whether you want your template to be permanently linked to your structure.
+Generic templates are templates that are not tied to a structure, which allows for reusable code that can be imported into other templates.
 Without a template, the portal has no idea how to display content which has been created using a custom structure.

 Let's look more closely at the types of templates Liferay supports.